Draper Fisher Jurvetson: History

+The DFJ Network was renamed the Draper Venture Network in 2015 and was operated by Draper.

-In November 2017, Steve Jurvetson stepped down from his position at DFJ after allegations of sexual harassment.
+In November 2017, Jurvetson stepped down from his position at DFJ after allegations of sexual harassment.

+In January 2019, DFJ Venture, the early-stage team, spun out and formed Threshold Ventures.

+DFJ Growth’s fourth fund of nearly $1 billion closed in 2021.

+In May 2025, DFJ Growth raised $1.2 billion for its fifth fund.

-DFJ Growth's investments include Anaplan, Coinbase, Cylance, Ring, Sisense, SpaceX, Tesla, Twitter, Unity, and Yammer.
+DFJ Growth's investments have included Anaplan, Coinbase, Cylance, Ring, Sisense, SpaceX, Tesla, Twitter, Unity, and Yammer.